mvolkmann/hono-htmx-turso/README.md

      A browser window will open.
 Click the "Allow" button.
    - Deploy the app by entering `bun run deploy`
    - Copy the "Published" URL and paste it in a browser.
-   - Add a dog, edit it, and deleting it.
+   - Add several dogs, edit one, and delete one.